The Neutral Zone

 - Sailors and members of the other branches of the armed forces stationed in South Korea are repeatedly warned that if one decides to enter the Korean DMZ, he or she is no longer under the protection of their home nation.
 They are on their own, which is why entering the DMZ in the first place is strongly discouraged.

-- An unintended positive side effect of this is that the whole Korean DMZ has been more or less untouched by humans for over fifty years, and as a result has been overrun by wild plants and animals, including several threatened and endangered species (such as the Red Crane and the Amur Leopard, the latter of which is critically endangered).
+- An unintended positive side effect of this is that the whole Korean DMZ has been more or less untouched by humans for over fifty years, and as a result has been overrun by wild plants and animals, including several threatened and endangered species (such as the Red-crowned Crane and the Amur Leopard, the latter of which is critically endangered).
+In fact, several bird species are likely to go extinct if peace is ever restored.

 - The Vietnamese Demilitarized Zone, established after the French left as a result of the First Indochina War, was eventually utterly ignored by the North Vietnamese during the Vietnam War.